netrisai/docs/tutorials/aws-deploy-softgate.rst

 Static route for AWS VPC Subnet in Netris Controller
 ----------------------------------------------------

 In the previous step, we added the AWS VPC CIDR block into Netris IPAM.
 However, Netris Softgate creates a blackhole route for each subnet.
 This means that Softgate will not be able to reach EC2 instances in other Availability Zones (AZs).
 To prevent this from happening, we need to create a static route in Netris.
 The prefix for the route will be the AWS VPC CIDR block, and the next-hop will be the default gateway of Netris Softgate EC2.
-Follow these steps:

 Here are the steps to create the static route:

 1. Securely log in to the Netris Softgate's EC2 instance using SSH.
-2. Retrieve the default gateway address by typing the command "ip route show default".
+2. Retrieve the default gateway address by typing the command ``ip route show default``.
 3. In Netris Controller, go to the "Routes" section under the "Net" tab.
 4. Click on the "+ Add" button located at the top-right corner of the screen.
 5. Enter your VPC CIDR block in the "Prefix" field.